What It's Like Living in Knoxville, Tennessee

 In recent years Knoxville has become a refuge for Nashville transplants seeking more space for their money and a smaller, more tight-knit community feel than the bustling metropolis can offer at times.

-In 2019, Food & Wine published an article titled: "If Everybody Could Stop Pretending Knoxville Doesn’t Exist, That Would Be Great."
+In 2019, Food & Wine published an article titled "If Everybody Could Stop Pretending Knoxville Doesn’t Exist, That Would Be Great."
+Basically, Knoxville may be overlooked in favor of other Tennessee locales, but the article argues that the "understated cool" of this lesser-known dining scene is worth experiencing.
 Among their top culinary selections are the croissants at Wild Love Bakehouse in Old North Knoxville, the Mexican-Southern cuisine at OliBea in the heart of Old City, and the sourdough pizza at A Dopo.

-The city is also home to several food truck parks, most notably the Central Filling Station situated right between local brewing favorites Schulz Bräu Brewing Company, Hops and Hollers, and Elkmont Exchange Brewery & Eating House in the Fourth & Gill neighborhood.
+The city is also home to several food truck parks, most notably the Central Filling Station situated right by local brewing favorites Schulz Bräu Brewing Company and Hops and Hollers in the Fourth & Gill neighborhood.
 The city boasts more than five distinct farmers markets all over town, but the largest is Market Square located downtown.

 If you were to locate Knoxville on a map, you'd see that it's a city situated in the midst of vast green swaths of protected land.
 Nestled between Great Smoky Mountains National Park and Big South Fork National River and Recreation Area (to name just two of the most significant parks), Knoxville is a short drive from any outdoor adventure one can imagine.